jpadilla/django-rest-framework-xml/README.md

 [![build-status-image]][travis]
 [![pypi-version]][pypi]

+**XML support for Django REST Framework**

+Full documentation for the project is available at [http://jpadilla.github.io/django-rest-framework-xml][docs].

 ## Overview

 XML support extracted as a third party package directly from the official Django REST Framework implementation.
 It's built using the [defusedxml][defusedxml] package.